 As with the scallions, you will want to slice the leeks lengthwise and then laterally to get the finest chop.
 This will help you to get your leeks looking as much like chives as possible.
 If your recipe calls for three tablespoons of chopped chives, you should cut this by two-thirds when using leeks as a substitute.

 In a pinch: Garlic scapes

 Garlic scapes are the stalks that grow from garlic bulbs.
 They are a flavorful addition but rarely utilized in anything outside of Chinese stir-fries.
-Their flavor is very mild but very similar to that of chives with note of garlic.
-They are also crunchy, which mean that they can add a new textural component to your dish.
+Their flavor is very mild but very similar to that of chives with a note of garlic.
+They are also crunchy, which means that they can add a new textural component to your dish.
 Like chives, they can be added raw to a dish, which makes them perfect for garnishing.

 As with the other chive substitutes above, it is best to cut scapes lengthwise and then across to imitate the look of chives.

 Other alternatives for chives include onion.
 While onions are not visually similar to chives, they can provide the same flavor if used sparingly.
 If the recipe calls for three tablespoons of chives, you should use a single tablespoon of very finely chopped onion.